arvatoaws-labs/k8soptimizer/README.rst

 --------

 - Supports running together wtih hpa (they won't fight each other)
-- Supports lower memory requests (there is no 256MB minimum)
+- Supports lower memory requests (there is no 256MB minimum as default)
 - Forecasts todays with data from one week ago in order to account for different usage pattern based on weekdays
 - Compares the last 4 hours with data from the last 4 hours a week ago in order to detect a trend
 - Updates the deployment object instead of the crated pod
-- Can run as a cli command outside of the cluster
+- Can also run as a cli command outside of the cluster

 Known issues
 --------